ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * ``jenkins_job_weight``: the number of executors on a worker which are required to execute the job.
   Default is ``1``.
-  Activates the Jenkins Heavy Job plugin.
+  Uses the Jenkins Heavy Job plugin.

 * ``package_selection_args``: package selection arguments passed to ``colcon`` to specify which packages should be built and tested.